EDVTAZ/BProtoHW/docs/docs.md

 ## `session.py`

 The `Session` class is responsible for maintining the storage object, mostly with regards to client side functionality (some of which is also needed on the server side).
-It implements functions for handling incoming messages from the server and updating the storage object in acordance.
+It implements functions for handling incoming messages from the server and updating the storage object in accordance.
 It also implements getter and setter functionalities for some of the most common accesses into the storage object.

 - In the constructor, we load all keys into the storage object, decrypt the user's private keys and initiate all known RSA keys.
-- The `check_seqnum` function checks whether the supplied sequence numbers are valid, and if so, it updates afore mentioned sequence numbers accordingly.
+- The `check_seqnum` function checks whether the supplied sequence numbers are valid, and if so, it updates the afore mentioned sequence numbers accordingly.
 - The `add_user` function handles the `add_user` message.
 - The `incomm` function handles the `comms` type messages (incomming text message from one of the channels users)
-- The `persist` function Does nothing
+- The `persist` function does nothing

 ## `StringKeys.py`